postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 As testing is an integral part of API life cycle, Postman lets you add collections in your workspace as test suites to an API.

-In the **Test** tab, click **Add a test suite**.
+In the **Test** tab, click **Add a test suite** if you'd like to test your API endpoints for specific behavior.
 The following screen opens:

 [![api add test suite](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Test-Suite1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Test-Suite1.png)

 In the above screen, select a corresponding collection from the list and click **Add Test Suite**.
 The test suite attached to the collection is now added to the API.

 #### Adding an integration test

-In the **Test** tab, click **Add integration tests**.
+In the **Test** tab, click **Add integration tests** to check if your endpoints work as expected when combined with other APIs or services.
 The following screen opens:

 [![api add integration test](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Integration-Test1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Integration-Test1.png)

 In the above screen, select a corresponding collection from the list and click **Add Integration Test**.
 The integration tests attached to the collection are now added to the API.
+Only available collections will be shown in this list.

 #### Adding a contract test

-In the **Test** tab, click **Add contract tests**.
+If you're writing tests to evaluate the integration of your API with other services, you can use **Contract tests**.
+In the **Test** tab, click **Add contract tests** to ensure the API works according to its specification.
 The following screen opens:

 [![api add contract test](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Contract-Test1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Add-Contract-Test1.png)

 In the above screen, select a corresponding collection from the list and click **Add Contract Test**.
 The contract tests attached to the collection are now added to the API.
+Only available collections will be shown in this list.

 ### Observing an API